GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 targeted attributes are defined only on discoverable classes.

-The ``recipes`` package is further delineated by subpackages described as "context" packages.
-Currently, two such contexts are defined within the instrument package recipe libraries defined under ``geminidr``, and which provide context-specific recipes: "qa" and "sq" recipes.
-The "qa" context provides Quality Assurance recipes of the kind used for near real-time processing at summit, whereas "sq" recipes provide pipeline definitions (recipes) for "science quality" data reduction.
-In general, "sq" context recipes `require` full calibration, including bias, flat, and fringe (GMOS) correction while "qa" recipes do not.
-Both the Reduce class and the ``reduce`` command line provide a default context, which can be overridden by the user with the ``--context`` option.
+The ``recipes`` package is further delineated by subpackages described as "mode" packages.
+Currently, two such modes are defined within the instrument package recipe libraries defined under ``geminidr``, and which provide mode-specific recipes: "qa" and "sq" recipes.
+The "qa" mode provides Quality Assurance recipes of the kind used for near real-time processing at summit, whereas "sq" recipes provide pipeline definitions (recipes) for "science quality" data reduction.
+In general, "sq" mode recipes `require` full calibration, including bias, flat, and fringe (GMOS) correction while "qa" recipes do not.
+Both the Reduce class and the ``reduce`` command line provide a default mode, which can be overridden by the user with the ``--qa`` or ``--ql`` options.
 See :ref:`Section 2.4, Definitions <defs>` for a refresher on these definitions.

-The Recipe System is ready built to handle any new and newly named context packages.
-Indeed, the Gemini Observatory has plans for a "quicklook" context, which is expected to provide one (or more) recipes that will facilitate quicklook capability.
-There is much more about instrument packages, recipes, and contexts in :ref:`Chapter 4, Using The Mappers API <iface>`.
+The Gemini Observatory has plans for a DRAGONS "quicklook" mode, signalled by the presence of the ``--ql`` switch on the `reduce` command line.
+Though not implemented yet, this mode is expected to provide one (or more) recipes that will facilitate quicklook capability.
+There is much more dicussion of instrument packages, recipes, and modes in :ref:`Chapter 4, Using The Mappers API <iface>`.

 .. note:: While it is entirely possible to allow unrestricted naming of subpackages and modules within an instrument package, the Recipe System is